Hap Collins & Leonard Pine

 But definitely file 'em under "Kick Ass."

 As in "these really are just great, rock 'em, sock 'em books."
-The two "heroes" are HAP COLLINS , a disillusioned former sixties activist and self-confessed white trash rebel, and his best bud, LEONARD PINE, a hardass black gay Vietnam vet who doesn't seem to have any illusions about anything at all.
+The two "heroes" are HAP COLLINS , a disillusioned former sixties activist and self-confessed white trash rebel, and his best bud, LEONARD PINE, a hardass black gay Vietnam vet Republican who doesn't seem to have any illusions about anything at all.
 These two East Texas yahoos manage to end up in some of the weirdest situations imaginable.
 They're not really private eyes or, to tell the truth, much of anything professionally.
-They're frequently out of work -- layabouts who work assorted odd jobs, anything from treasure hunting to housesitting) and somehow, inevitably find themselves mixed up in some truly nasty business.
+They're frequently out of work -- layabouts who work assorted odd jobs, anything from treasure hunting to housesitting and yet somehow, inevitably find themselves mixed up in some truly nasty business.
 And sometimes, they even act as (unofficial) private detectives.
-In Devil's Red (2012), they're reunited with their old pal Marvin Hanson, a former homicide cop (and main character in Lansdale's very first novel, Act of Love) who's become a private investigator, and fobs off one of his cold cases onto the boys.
+In Devil's Red (2012), they're reunited with their old pal Marvin Hanson, a former homicide cop (and the main character in Lansdale's very first novel, Act of Love) who's become a private investigator, and fobs off one of his cold cases onto the boys.